JuliusNiedermeier/visionautik-website/src/pages/README.md

-# PAGES
+# Views

-This directory contains your Application Views and Routes.
+This directory contains all pages and its sub components.
-The framework reads all the `*.vue` files inside this directory and creates the router of your application.
+Different from the standard configuration, Nuxt does not generate routes based on this directory.
+Instead all routes are defined inside `router.js` using the standard Vue Router syntax.

-More information about the usage of this directory in [the documentation](https://nuxtjs.org/guide/routing).
+More information about the usage of Vue Router in [the documentation](https://router.vuejs.org/).